RickMoynihan/lein-tools-deps/README.md

 results a logical ```:config-files``` value of ```["foo.edn" "bar.edn" "baz.edn"]```  when the ```:dev``` profile is used.

-Aliases are resolved in a similar fashion.
+Aliases and all other options are resolved in a similar fashion, and support the use of Leiningen's `^:replace`/`^:displace` metadata flags, to control the merge.

+One of the benefits of `lein-tools-deps` is that you can use profiles to group various combinations of `:aliases` etc under a single profile name.

 ## Prerequisites